maria-grozova/queuevue/README.md

 **Phase 2 (~100MB to ~1GB)**\
 Switch to incremental ETL:
-- Daily ETL job appends new rows to a daily partitioned format (/data/yyyy-mm-dd.parquet)
+- Daily ETL job appends new rows to a daily partitioned format, change to parquet from CSV as dataset grows for optimisation (/data/yyyy-mm-dd.parquet)
+- Use AWS Glue Jobs (Python shell or Spark) or AWS Lambda for lightweight daily ETL, store in S3
+- Use Amazon Athena to query Parquet files in S3 directly using SQL, which is serverless and cost-efficient for ad hoc querying

 In Streamlit:
 - Use @st.cache_data to load once and filter in memory (something I haven't explored yet at this point but could be implemented from the start on a future project)
-- Load only the most relevant subset (e.g., last 30 days, or only the rows needed for a filter)
+- Use boto3 to fetch only relevant Parquet files from S3 (e.g., last 30 days or only the rows needed for a filter)

 **Phase 3 (If growing beyond 1GB+)**\
-- Move to a lightweight database backend (e.g., SQLite or even PostgreSQL)
+- Use Amazon RDS for a managed PostgreSQL instance
 - Store raw + processed data

+In Streamlit:
+- Use psycopg2 or SQLAlchemy to connect to RDS
-- Streamlit queries only the needed aggregates or filtered data
+- Query only the required subset and cache using @st.cache_data

 *********
 ## Project learnings
 This being my first end-to-end ETL project, I encountered a number of challenges which resulted in a lot of learnings for future work.